mmarimmasca/Advanced-Programming-Project/README.md

 <!-- what is the aim of the software, what it does, in very general terms -->
 ## The gff3 file
 The data on which the software works is stored in a GFF3 file, which stands for Generic Feature Format Version 3, called 'Homo_sapiens.GRCh38.85.gff3'.
 This file contains the annotation of the sequences.
-The file can be downloaded here : [link to...](https://drive.google.com/file/d/1AAke_vEC7LK0uasCoXE3Ge-KHeSYOWwK/view?usp=share_link)
+The file can be downloaded here : [link to file in Google Drive](https://drive.google.com/file/d/1AAke_vEC7LK0uasCoXE3Ge-KHeSYOWwK/view?usp=share_link)

 GFF3 files are nine-column, tab-delimited, plain text files; they're actually conceived as tabular data.
 In the head of the file is usually present many metadata lines which start with:
 - \## (meaning it's stable metadata)